-- 1. the previous SCA and SCA response reports; - a summary of any significant changes to the project since the previous SCA that could impact on security requirements, including occupation, utilisation or accessibility to members of the public; - 3. details of any changes to: - a. those aspects of the built asset considered to be sensitive; - security risk assessment and mitigation documentation; - policies and processes for the implementation of security-related risk mitigation measures; - d. policies and processes for responding to security breaches and incidents; - details of any occurrences of security incidents and/ or breaches and the actions taken at the time of, and subsequent to, the breach or incident; and - 5. copies of reports from security-related monitoring and auditing undertaken.
+- 1. the previous SCA and SCA response reports; - a summary of any changes to the project undertaken since the previous SCA; - 3. details of any changes to: - a. those aspects of the built asset considered to be sensitive; - b. risk assessment and mitigation documentation; - policies and processes for the implementation of security-related risk mitigation measures; and - d. policies and processes for responding to security breaches and incidents; - details of any occurrences of security incidents and/ or breaches and the actions taken at the time of, and subsequent to, the breach or incident; and - 5. copies of reports from security-related monitoring and auditing undertaken.